Chaos-generating periodic orbits of topological defects in confined active nematics: Results

 To elucidate the coupling of the director and velocity fields, we examine the instantaneous and time-averaged vorticity of the flow structures underlying the observed braiding dynamics.
 We define the boundaries of vortices using the second invariant of the velocity gradient tensor, known as the $\mathcal{Q}$-criterion \cite{head_spontaneous_2024}:

+where $\omega$ and $E$, the vorticity and strain rate tensors, are respectively the antisymmetric and symmetric components of the velocity gradient tensor.
 Positive values of $\mathcal{Q}$ correspond to vorticity-dominated regions and negative ones to strain-dominated regions.
-Thus, the closed isolines of $\mathcal{Q}=0$ provide well-defined vortex boundaries.
+Thus, the closed isolines of $\mathcal{Q}=0$ provide a suitable and unambiguous definition of vortex boundaries.

 Defect motions and vortex structure are strongly linked through the $\mathcal{Q}$-criterion: the trajectories of $+1/2$ defects in simulated and experimental active nematics data closely follow isolines of $\mathcal{Q} = 0$, an observation rationalized by the fact that the Stokes-flow solution for an isolated $+1/2$ defect lies on a $\mathcal{Q} = 0$ isoline \cite{head_spontaneous_2024}.
-We observe this ``self-constraint'' between the $\mathbf{n}$ and $\mathbf{u}$ fields to be well-obeyed in our system, for both periodic and aperiodic motion as exemplified by the snapshots in Figure \ref{fig:6}a.
-The instantaneous and running time-averaged fields of both $\omega$ and $\mathcal{Q}$, along with their standard deviations, are shown for the $q = 3/2$, $4/2$, and $5/2$ systems in Supplemental Videos 4, 5, and 6.
+We observe this ``self-constraint'' between the $\mathbf{n}$ and $\mathbf{u}$ fields to be well-obeyed in our system, for both periodic and aperiodic motion as exemplified by the snapshots in Fig. \ref{fig:6}a.
+The instantaneous and running time-averaged fields of both $\omega$ and $\mathcal{Q}$, along with their standard deviations, are shown for the $q = 3/2$, $4/2$, and $5/2$ systems in Movies S4, S5, and S6 respectively.

-Importantly, we find that the swapping of defects necessitates a topological change of $\mathcal{Q} =0$ isolines: Because each $+1/2$ defect is always at a location with $\mathcal{Q}=0$ instantaneously, and the $\mathcal{Q}=0$ subset consists of closed curves each surrounding a vortex $(\mathcal{Q}>0)$, a defect can only move from one vortex to another by instantaneous intersection of two $\mathcal{Q}=0$ loops into a ``figure eight''.
+Importantly, we find that this self-constraint requires that every defect swap in braiding motions coincide with a topological change of $\mathcal{Q} =0$ isolines: Because each $+1/2$ defect is always at a location with $\mathcal{Q}=0$ instantaneously, and the $\mathcal{Q}=0$ subset consists of closed curves each surrounding a vortex $(\mathcal{Q}>0)$, a defect can only move from one vortex to another by instantaneous intersection of two $\mathcal{Q}=0$ loops into a ``figure eight''.
 These intersections are visible in some of the snapshots of Fig.~\ref{fig:6}a.
 In order for the circulation direction of the vortex to be consistent with the $+1/2$ defect's heading, these direct vortex-swapping events only take place between vortices of opposite-sign vorticity.

 However, defects can also swap with one another between same-sign vortices by a more complicated choreography, seen in the $q=4/2$ system (Fig.~\ref{fig:6}a middle row): Two CW vortices merge into one, while coming temporarily into contact with the two CCW vortices.
 Two defects, previously on the two separate CW vortices, are now pinned to these two $\mathcal{Q}=0$ junctions while continuing to circulate clockwise.
 Then, the CW vortex splits again into two while breaking contact with the CCW vortices.
 The flow field has now returned to its original structure, but with two defects having swapped CCW vortices.
 The mirror-image process then occurs to allow swapping of the other two defects between the two CCW vortices.
 These alternating swaps produce the two distinct, overlapping defect trajectories in Fig.~\ref{fig:5}c.